Wallace Collection: Furniture

 Antoine Gaudreau – This highly-important commode, with gilt-bronze mounts by Jacques Caffieri, was delivered in April 1739 for King Louis XV's Bedchamber at the Palace of Versailles.

-This magnificent twelve-light chandelier was made by Jacques Caffiéri in 1751.
+This twelve-light chandelier was made by Jacques Caffiéri in 1751.
 It was given by Louis XV to his eldest daughter, Louise-Elisabeth, Duchess of Parma, during one of her visits to Paris in the 1750s.